-- a) No more than 5 mA earth fault current shall flow when either the positive or negative pole is directly connected to earth - b) With battery voltage at its normal float voltage, an alarm shall be given when the insulation resistance of the wiring connected to one pole drops to 27,500 ohms or less (110V systems) or 55,000 ohms or less (220V systems) with the insulation resistance of the wiring connected to the other pole at 1,000,000 ohms. - c) With battery voltage between the minimum and maximum levels an alarm shall be given when the insulation level on either pole drops below +10% or -10% of the set value.
+- a) No more than 5 mA earth fault current shall flow when either the positive or negative pole is directly connected to earth - b) With battery voltage at its normal float voltage, an alarm shall be given when the insulation resistance of the wiring connected to one pole drops to 27,500 ohms or less with the insulation resistance of the wiring connected to the other pole at 1,000,000 ohms. - c) With battery voltage between the minimum and maximum levels an alarm shall be given when the insulation level on either pole drops below +10% or -10% of the set value.